Vocademy

 Ohm's Law

 Some people find the above diagram helpful.
 The E on top is a reminder that E always goes on top of the dividing line if the voltage is known (if you know the voltage, divide into it).
-The I and R next to each other is a reminder that if you don't know the voltage, you can find it by multiplying current and resistance (if you don't know the voltage, multiply).
+The I and R next to each other is a reminder that if you don't know the voltage, multiply the current by the resistance (if you don't know the voltage, multiply).

 Ohm's Law and power sources

-By definition, Ohm's Law cannot be applied directly to power sources.[4]
-For example, if you apply Ohm's Law to a battery—by dividing the battery voltage by the known internal resistance—you will get a meaningless result.
+By definition, Ohm's Law cannot be applied directly to power sources.[3]
+For example, if you apply Ohm's Law to a battery—by dividing the battery voltage by the known inherent resistance of the battery—you will get a meaningless result.
 This goes likewise for the secondary of a transformer (covered under transformers in AC Circuits).
-You cannot apply Ohm's Law directly to the secondary of a transformer because it is the source of electromotive force.
-To apply Ohm's Law to a power source, you must first apply any ohmic resistance in series with the voltage.
+You cannot apply Ohm's Law directly to the secondary of a transformer because, like a battery, it is the seat of electromotive force.
+To apply Ohm's Law to a power source, you must first apply any inherent resistance in series with the voltage.
 This discovery by Georg Ohm made it possible for him to develop his Law in the first place.

 This has caused confusion among novices and experts alike.
-Some, including people with advanced degrees in physics, attempt to apply Ohm's Law to wires that are the source of EMF (due to the wires being embedded in varying magnetic fields).
-However, mathematically applying the EMF to the low resistance of the wires produces results that don't match experimental data.
-They conclude that Ohm's Law (and Kirchhoff's Voltage Law, discussed later) fail under the conditions presented by the test circuit.
-However, mathematically applying the resistance of the said wire in series with the EMF source produces results that match the test circuit.[5]
+Some, including people with advanced degrees in physics, attempt to apply Ohm's Law to lengths of wire that are the seat of electromotive force (due to the wires being embedded in varying magnetic fields).
+Mathematically applying the measured voltage between two points on said lenghts of wire to the known resistance between those points gives invalid results.
+They conclude that Ohm's Law (and Kirchhoff's Voltage Law, discussed later) fail under the specific conditions presented by the circuit in question.
+However, mathematically applying the resistance of said wire in series with the source electromotive force produces valid results.[4]

 Summary